maisam-mi/SceneIT/README.md

 # SceneIT
-SceneIT is a platform, where everyone can find for themselfs the best movies and series.
+SceneIT is a platform, where everyone can find for them selfs the best movies and series.